breatheco-de/content/src/content/lesson/what-is-javascript-learn-to-code-in-javascript.md

 As we learned above, we use the keyword `var` to declare a variable.
 There are two other keywords that we can also use to declare variables: ***const & let*** .
 The main difference between these types of variables have to do with scope.

 ***Const***:  This keyword is used when the value stays constant throughout the life of the script.
 The value of the variable declared with this keyword can never be changed.
-If you try to change it, it will result in an error.
+If you try to do so, it will result in an error.

-***Let***:  The values are only limited to the scope of the code block (anything between curly brackets) that it is declared in.
+***Let***:  The values are only limited to the scope of the code block (anything between curly brackets) in which it is declared in.
 If a function has more than one code block, the variable will be considered a different variable in each block.

 ***Var***:  Its scope is within the function in which it is declared in.
-This means that the variable will stay the same throughout the whole function even if there is more than one block of code in the function.
+This means that the variable will remain the same throughout the whole function even if there is more than one block of code in the function.

 > :link: [Read more about `*var*`, `*let*`, and `*const*`](http://wesbos.com/let-vs-const/)

 Variable values are subject to change over time.
 To retrieve a variable's value you can print the value on the screen at any time.
-Each language has its own methods to print; this is how you do it in JavaScript:
+Each language has its own printing methods; this is how you do it in JavaScript:

 <iframe src="https://repl.it/F0R2/1?lite=true" frameborder="0" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals" width="100%" height="400px" scrolling="no" allowtransparency="true" allowfullscreen="true"></iframe>